ballerina-platform/module-ballerinax-mysql.driver/README.md

 ## Useful links

 * For more information go to the [`mysql.driver` library](https://lib.ballerina.io/ballerinax/mysql.driver/latest).
-* For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/mysql-init-options.html).
 * Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.